Nivi · March 16th, 2009

 “Investing in startups seems mysterious and difficult.
 How much are you supposed to invest?
 What legal agreements do you need?
 Where do you find startups to invest in?
 How do you pick winners?”

-People liked Naval’s presentation — Dave McClure called it an “awesome fucking talk,” and other tweets seemed to agree.
+People liked Naval’s presentation — Dave McClure called it an “awesome fucking talk“.
 So we thought you might like it too — it’s good advice for investors and entrepreneurs alike.

 Paul Graham from Y Combinator wrote up his talk in a wonderful essay called How to Be an Angel Investor.
 So we’re calling our presentation “How to be an angel investor, Part 2”.